lzukw/WirelessDisplay/ScriptingRestApiServer/README.md

 The script-location, as well as the shell for executing the scripts, for example bash, cmd.exe, but also powershell or python, can be configured by modifying the file [config.json].
-Also the location of the scripts could be configured.
-In most cases there is no need to change the default-configuration (A python-program can also be started from within a bash-script or a Windows-batch-file).
+In most cases there is no need to change the default-configuration (A python-program could also be started from within a bash-script or a Windows-batch-file).

 See the [README.md](../Scripts/README.md)

 This approach is quite generic, so every kind of script could be executed on the server-computer by the client-computer.
-For the WirelessDisplay-project the scripts
+For the WirelessDisplay-project there are scripts to

 - query and modify the screen-resolution of the 'projecting-computer',
 - prevent the screensaver from activating, and
-- start and stop a streaming-sink on the 'projecting-computer'.
+- start a streaming-sink on the 'projecting-computer'.

 But, as already said, everything that can be done by executing a script, can be done.
 The client-computer uses the REST-API as a sort of remote- control for the server-computer.

+There is also a script for starting a streamins-source, but this script is executed on the client-computer (presentation-computer).

-The scripts do not do the work by themselves, but they start external programs.
+The scripts do their work by starting external programs.
-Some of these external programs have to be made available in the Folder [ThirdParty].
+Some of these external programs have to be made available in a subfolder of the folder [ThirdParty].
 See the [README.md](../ThirdParty/README.md) in this folder.

 ## Allowed REST-API-calls